monmima/laravel-aide-memoire/README.md

 8. Go to the .env file and make sure your environment variables look like this:

         DB_CONNECTION=sqlite
-        DB_DATABASE=database

 9. Go to the root folder, open a Terminal window and type:

         php artisan migrate

 10. If everything went fine, your database should nonw have a few tables that were automatically created such as failed_jobs, etc.

-Note:

-At some point I typed this in the console:

-        sudo apt install sqlite

-I can't tell at this point if this helps or not.

 ___